ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 # New Locations and Features
 {: #news}

-{{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.filestorage_full}}!
+{{site.data.keyword.cloud}} is introducing a new version of {{site.data.keyword.filestorage_full}}!
 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk-level encryption for data-at-rest.
 All storage that is ordered in the select data centers is automatically created with the new version of {{site.data.keyword.filestorage_short}}.

 The NFS mount point for new volumes changed.
 See [New mount point for enhanced {{site.data.keyword.filestorage_short}} volumes](#new-mount-point-for-enhanced-file-storage-volumes) section for details.
 {:important}